sameerurrehman0395/Study-Journal/README.md

 ## ✍️ Author’s Note

 The content in this repository consists of my personal notes developed during my study of the **AIOps EduQual Level 6** program at **Alnafi International School**.
-These notes have been refined and organized with the assistance of **ChatGPT (OpenAI)** to enhance structure, clarity, and readability.
-They are intended purely for **self-learning, reflection, and knowledge sharing**.

 ---